No products in the cart.

 Dosing Your Hemp Edibles

-In the example above we used just CBD hemp flower for our infusion.
-You can also use CBD kief, to compliment your flower in order to give your hemp edibles a little extra kick.
+In the example above we used CBD hemp flower for our infusion.
+You can also use decarboxylate and infuse CBD kief into your cooking fat.
+Not only will Kief compliment your flower, but it will also give your edibles an extra kick.

 Step 2: “Decarb” Your Hemp For Infusion